gurungnavin/nodejs-note/codes/frontend-backend-connect/frontend-backend-connect.md

-# HOW TO CONNECT FRONTEND AND BACKEND IN JAVASCRIPT | FULLSTACK PROXY and CORS
+## HOW TO CONNECT FRONTEND AND BACKEND IN JAVASCRIPT | FULLSTACK PROXY and CORS

 ### 1. create two folder

     |--- 📂 frontend
     |--- 📂 backend

+## BACKEND
+---

 ### 2. Inside The backend.
  - 1. write command in terminal